 Allergy to peanuts is one of the most common food allergies.
 It tends to develop early in life and can persist through adulthood.
 Reactions can range from mild to life threatening.
-Current treatment for peanut allergy is avoidance.
+The current treatment for peanut allergy is avoidance and carrying epinephrine.

 Low risk for food allergy